 Medical Editor: John P. Cunha, DO, FACOEP

 Natazia (estradiol valerate and estradiol valerate/dienogest) is an oral contraceptive used to prevent pregnancy.
-Common side effects include irregular menstrual periods, nausea, breast tenderness/enlargement, stomach cramping/bloating, or headache.
+Common side effects of Natazia include irregular or light menstrual periods, nausea (especially when you first start taking Natazia), vomiting, breast pain/tenderness/enlargement, stomach cramping or bloating, freckles or darkening of facial skin, weight gain, problems with contact lenses, vaginal itching or discharge, decreased sex drive, or headache.
 Acne may improve or get worse.

 Our Natazia (estradiol valerate and estradiol valerate/dienogest) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.